fr0stsp1re/Marlin-Bugfix2.0.x-BTT-SKR-Mini-E3-V2-Ender-3/README.md

 This fork contains precompiled firmware for the Big Tree Tech SKR Mini E3 V2/Creality Ender 3 Pro.
+There is no need to add configuration files.
+The configuration.h and configuration_adv.h are ready to go.
 It is precompiled for:

 BL Touch/3D Touch Z Homing.

 Fixes issue with non controlable part cooling fan. [https://github.com/bigtreetech/BIGTREETECH-SKR-mini-E3/issues/430 ]